"I like having space for 4 pictures AND a place to write a short note. Nice size card"

 Using a similar idea as making your own wreath, you can use glue or string to tie many trimmings together to make your own garland.
 You can hang this on your mantle, down a stair railing or even trim your television.
 Another idea is to bunch some trimmings together and use them as bookends.

 Real holiday garlands are a great way to get into the season and they make your home smell amazing.
 If you're going green this holiday season, try making square Christmas cards, too.
-Whether they're just for bringing cheer to your Christmas list, or you're using them as holiday invitations, the bright pop of green will keep spring alive when the ground is inches in snow.
+Whether they're just part a Christmas party theme, or you're using them as holiday invitations, the bright pop of green will keep spring alive when the ground is inches in the snow.